Natural Fit Ratio in Visual Composition

 An expressive extension to the Geometric Ratio Model (GRM)

-This proposal introduces the Natural Fit Ratio (NFR), a conceptual extension to the Geometric Ratio Model (GRM) that captures expressive variation in form, posture, and composition.
+In this proposal, I introduce the Natural Fit Ratio (NFR), a conceptual extension to the Geometric Ratio Model (GRM) designed to capture expressive variation in form, posture, and composition.

-Where GRM defines fixed spatial ratios (e.g. a circle = 0.7854 SAU), the NFR allows for natural deviation within those frames.
-This unlocks a new visual grammar: one that recognizes expressive balance not as imperfection, but as meaningful geometry.
+Where GRM defines fixed spatial ratios for ideal forms, NFR allows for natural deviation within those frames.
+This unlocks a new visual grammar, one that recognizes expressive balance not as imperfection, but as meaningful geometry.

 - An intuitive method for working with proportions beyond symmetry